-The Sport Club Compliance Program is intended to supplement the SIU Student Conduct Code by addressing sport club-specific violations.
-The Sport Club Compliance Program serves to highlight the most common programmatic infractions and is not intended to serve as an all-inclusive document.
-The Compliance Program exists to provide clubs and individual participants with clear expectations, to ensure the enforcement of fair and consistent consequences, and to afford the Competitive Sports Office a tool to encourage individuals and clubs to comply with current policies and procedures.
+The sport club compliance program is intended to supplement the SIU Student Conduct Code by addressing sport club-specific violations.
+The sport club compliance program serves to highlight the most common programmatic infractions and is not intended to serve as all-inclusive.
+The compliance program exists to provide clubs and individual participants with clear expectations, to ensure the enforcement of fair and consistent consequences, and to afford the Competitive Sports Office a tool to encourage individuals and clubs to comply with current policies and procedures.

 Clubs should also note that their coaches and spectators will be held accountable as their behavior can negatively impact their reputation.
-Clubs and members not in compliance will be held accountable through censures, restrictions, and application of the different club statuses listed in the Compliance Program.
+Clubs and members not in compliance will be held accountable through censures, restrictions, and application of the different club statuses listed in the compliance program.

 When a club has committed programmatic minor and/or major violations, the Program Director has the authority to impose a change in club status.
-With the recommendation of the Sport Club Advisory Board, the Program Director determines the length of programmatic probations and suspensions.
-The nature of the offence(s) as well as the sport club's history and status will be considered.
-Additional infractions and violations committed during a probationary period or suspension may result in an extended probationary period, suspension, or inactivation.
+With the recommendation of the Sport Club Advisory Board, the Program Director determines the length of programmatic probation, suspensions, or removals.